barbeque/pc-6001-meanwell-adapter/README.md

 As an additional benefit, I also provide a 3D-printable grommet to use a pluggable IEC C7/C8 connector.
 This lets you get rid of the stock power cord.
 Those power cords, after forty-plus years, are now often melting from plasticizer leaching, and are inconvenient to store.

+# Flaws
+Currently, the Meanwell switch-mode supply seems to introduce a lot of video and audio noise into the Japanese-market PC-6001.
+Watch this space for a list of grounding and decoupling mods that can be made to reduce this noise, similar to those applied by the factory to the US-market PC-6001A ("NEC Trek.")

 ## Sourcing
 The Gerber files can be found in the [Releases page](/releases) and sent to any PCB fabricator.
 I recommend JLCPCB.